ajess139/ajess139.github.io/pages/rules.md

 **Every Wild Card team member, student and mentor, must adhere to the following rules**

-## Robotics Shop rules
+## Robotics Room rules
+### Required Attire
-- Masks are required at all times
+- Masks
-- Closed toe and heel Shoes are required
+- Closed toed and closed heel shoes
-- Safety glasses are required
+- Safety glasses
+- No dangling jewelry (earrings, bracelets, etc)

+### Food and Beverages Rules
+- No Food and Beverages in the main lab area, only the hallway or designated tables
 - NO Peanuts or nuts of any kind in the shop

-- Food and Beverages need to stay in the hallway
+### General Rules
 - No throwing ANYTHING in the room (balls, bolts, paper, etc)
+- No leaning on outlet columns

 ## Code Development rules
 TBD.
 Expect a full set of rules regarding the github codebase shortly.